 - Preheat oven to 425°F/220°C. Lightly grease a 9 inch pie dish and set aside.

-- Preparing the crust: take one of the dough discs between two lightly floured sheets of parchment paper and roll out to be 1/8-1/4 of an inch thick.
+- Preparing the crust: place one of the dough discs between two lightly floured sheets of parchment paper and roll out to be 1/8-1/4 of an inch thick.

 - Remove the top layer of baking paper.
 Use the bottom baking paper to transfer your dough to the pie dish.
 Carefully transfer the rolled out dough to the pie plate.
 Slip one hand under the bottom layer of parchment paper to gently flip the dough over into the pan.